hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step7-view.md

 ## Access ##

-KataCoda has exposed the NodePort 31000 to access Kibana from your browser.
+Katacoda has exposed the NodePort 31000 to access Kibana from your browser.

 [Access Kibana](https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/).
 There is also a tab above the command line area labeled `Kibana` that takes you to the same Kibana portal.